Text only more accessible viewing

 ONGOING RESEARCH ON WELLBEING

-Current work at Bath includes:
+Current work at Bath also includes:

 1. a study of religion and wellbeing in India and Bangladesh funded by DFID (see www.rad.bham.ac.uk/index.php?section=19#mod_90)